microsoft/service-fabric-healer/README.md

 This is a key part of the design.

 ```
-This is a beta quality release (in both design and implementation)
-and is not meant nor supported for use in production - that will come with learnings from the beta.
+This is a beta quality release and is not meant for use in production.
 ```

 ## Configuration as Logic